 destination en route by a local tour escort.

 Featuring one of the most stylish

 trains in India.
-Cabins are based on a Deluxe
+Price is based on a Deluxe cabin.

-cabin.
-Please contact Cox & Kings for a quote
+Please contact Cox & Kings for a quote based on

 Please check the itinerary

 when you board the train as this is subject to